 Another effect of caffeine is the stimulation of insulin production.
-Insuling is a hormone that controls the blood sugar levels.
-Whenmore insulin is released, the blood sugar levels fall.
+Insulin is a hormone that controls blood sugar levels.
+When more insulin is released, the blood sugar levels fall.

-When the blood sugar in your body falls, you will become hungry to replenish your engery.
+When the blood sugar in your body falls, you will become hungry to replenish your energy.
 This natural process is more intense when the blood sugar levels drop quickly.

-If you drink a huge amount of tea in a short period of time, your body will release more insulin.
+If you drink a huge amount of tea in a short while, your body will release more insulin.
 Within about one hour your body will have low blood sugar levels and develop cravings for food or sweets.